HuxyUK/simple-software-installer/README.md

 Releases and issues for the simple software installer, designed for students.

 ## Changelog
+### v0.1-alpha3
+- Added Shotcut to available apps
+- Updgraded CLion to latest version
+- Error code 3010 on windows should no longer flag as failed install

 ### v0.1-alpha2
 - Added animated progress bar when installing apps
 - Fixed bugs with Clion/Rider installers